Skip to content

 Kids can skip along woodland paths, play hide 'n' seek and get closer to the natural landscape at Gawthorpe Hall's woodland play area.
 With stepping stones and walls to climb on, they're sure to be tired out in no time!

-When it rains you have two options: find somewhere indoors to explore or grab your waterproofs and get stuck in!
+When it rains you have two options: find some indoor fun or grab your waterproofs and get stuck in!
 Luckily we have loads of suggestions for both…

 A woman and child looking wondrously inside a room at Speke Hall